fgjorup/Reel/README.md

 \+ Requirements imposed by the modules.
 See `pip show [module]` for more information.

 ### Contributing, feedback, and support ###
+You can open a series of test files intended for debugging by running `Refinement_evaluator_ver1.0.py -debug`.

 All users are welcome to provide feedback, report issues, or suggest changes to the program, either by creating a new issue on the GitHub [repository](https://github.com/fgjorup/Reel) or by contacting me at <fgjorup@chem.au.dk>.